the1lab/1lab/src/1Lab/Path.lagda.md

 When we can infer the type $A$ from the points $a, b : A$, we write the type of paths as $a \is b$, both in the formalisation and the prose.
-This is traditional in Agda, but slightly breaks with the convention of type theory *literature*, which traditionally uses $a \is b$ to mean definitional equality.
+This is traditional in Mikan, a convention inherited from Agda, but slightly breaks with the convention of type theory *literature*, which traditionally uses $a \is b$ to mean definitional equality.

 ```agda
 private